Understanding ESG Disclosure: A Guide for Effective Reporting

 Investor demand for transparency regarding ESG factors is another key driver.

-A 2021 survey indicated that 90% of investors consider ESG disclosures essential for assessing long-term risks and opportunities, underscoring the growing importance of sustainability in investment decisions.
+A 2021 EY Global Institutional Investor Survey indicated that 90% of investors consider ESG disclosures essential for assessing long-term risks and opportunities, underscoring the growing importance of sustainability in investment decisions.

 With ESG investments projected to reach $50 trillion by 2025, and reports demonstrating their superior performance compared to traditional investments, it's evident that sustainability is becoming a cornerstone of the financial sector.